Lay3rLabs/TrustGraph/components/dao-agent/README.md

 # DAO Agent Component

+WARNING: highly experimental.
+Do not use in production or with real funds.

-A WASI-based agent that controls a Gnosis Safe Module.
+A WASI-based agent that controls a Gnosis Safe Zodiac Module.
 This component uses an LLM to make financial decisions and execute transactions on behalf of a DAO.

 ## Overview